KushagraJain58-cmd/Web-Dev-SIG-Class/README.md

 # Web-Dev-SIG-Class
-## Mastering web development from the basics to advanced level
+## Mastering Web Development from the basics to advanced level

 ## HOW TO CONTRIBUTE ? 👷